christiankakesa/forgedtofight.io/README.md

         RACK_ENV=development
         RACK_MULTITHREAD=true

-If you need a RethinkDB access for development purpose just ask fenicks to declare your IP in firewalld.
-The database in network restricted.
-It will change when the TLS access will be configured.
+**If you need a RethinkDB access for development purpose just ask fenicks to declare your IP in firewalld configuration.
+The database is network restricted.
+It will change when the TLS access will be configured.**

 ### RethinkDB account